 - Seminars and special classes for advanced swimmers

 Summer is right around the corner, and your swim facility is in the spotlight.
 Prepare for your busiest season yet, and take your business to the next level.
-Make the most of your facility to provide the best amenities to your customers and strengthen the swim community to retain your customer beyond summertime.
+Make the most of your facility to provide the best amenities to your customers and strengthen the swim community to retain your customer beyond summer.

 As your swim facility prepares for summer, your team might find itself stretched thin at times.
 If you would like to make sure your team or club is backed by the right tools to optimize their operations and deliver the highest standards of service, Omnify offers swim schools an all-in-one class scheduling and management solution through an intuitive and easy-to-use platform.
-To find out how Omnify would work for your operational needs, sign up for a FREE TRIAL and get started today!
+To find out how Omnify would work for your operational needs, sign up for a FREE PLAN and get started today!

 As summers are the busiest months of the year for swimming pools, Here's how you can effectively prepare your swim facility for the peak season